Indianapolis Colts vs. Jacksonville Jaguars NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Indianapolis is 10-6-0 against the spread this season.

-- Indianapolis' games this year have gone over the total in eight out of 16 opportunities (50%).
+- Indianapolis' games this year have hit the over eight times in 16 opportunities (50%).

-- When Indianapolis piles up over 360.6 yards, the team is 5-1 against the spread and 4-2 overall.
+- In games that Indianapolis totals over 360.6 yards, the team is 5-1 against the spread and 4-2 overall.

-- This year, the Colts have turned the ball over 17 times, 10 more than the Jaguars' takeaways (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Jaguars.